Information, Advice and Support Service

 - impartial support for parents/carers, children and young people to express their views at school and local authority meetings

-- help to complete forms and help to understand complex documents and reports
+- help to fill in forms and help to understand complex documents and reports

 - presentations to support groups